 I have added links to help you conveniently find the products that I used.
 (See my disclosure policy.)
 Most of these products can also be found at most hardware or home improvement stores.

-The paint line and color that I used for this product was discontinued.
+The paint line and color that I used for this product has been discontinued.
 I ran out towards the end and had to search for any that I could find.
 A seller on eBay was selling a pack of three so I grabbed them.
 Since then, I have replaced the old brand with Rustoleum Chalked Spray Paint.
 The closest color I could find is blush.
 I have used many of their other colors and love them all.

 First, wipe down the piece of furniture to remove any dust or debris.
 The wood should be clean of any dirt, dust, or anything that would get in the way of sanding it down.
 This is where tack cloths come in handy.